CJSatnarine/CJSatnarine.github.io/blog/content/about_me/_index.md

 - *Español*: learnt some Spanish when I was younger, not really good at it but I can barely hold a conversation
 - *Français*: learnt a bit in school, but my French is really bad as I often confuse Parisian French with Swiss French
 - *Nederlands*: learnt some when I was younger, I'm not as good as I used to be
-- *Dansk*: I had to pretend to be Danish for a year (it's just like how it sounds...)
+- *Dansk*: an unfortunate event occured
-- *Íslenska*: I know this cool Icelandic guy and the language is so cool like omg what do you mean you told Denmark to piss off
+- *Íslenska*: I know this cool Icelandic guy and the language is so cool
 - *Norsk*: Norwegian is interesting but I already know some Danish and I'm not sure if I want to learn Danish cloned
 - *lingua latina*: learnt a bit in school, pretty cool language
 - *ελληνικά*: Greek is kinda cool, I wanna learn it in the future